MeikeMertsch/Aspie-Tester-Blog/_posts/21-1-30-my-journey-with-model-data.md

 tags: learning test_automation learnings automation junit readability information
 ---

+What I do to keep my tests readable.

 ## A quest for clarity and readability

 We all know the situation when we want to send a simple call to the backend, be it via Swagger, automation code, or via tools like Postman and Insomnia.
 And we need to send an object with a bunch of parameters.
 If we get lucky it's just a few parameters that we are very familiar with, like the fields of a billing address on a customer.
 But it could be a more complicated object like an organisation, that might have some more or less deeply nested sub-objects like contact information, billing data and delivery addresses at once.